How to Use Virtual Viewport and Zoom in C#

 arrow pointer

-Access the PaperFit field in RenderingOptions to invoke a preset method that can be used for a specific rendering type and mode.
-Let's examine each PaperFit mode in more detail by rendering the well-known Wikipedia page for comparison.
+Access the PaperFit field in RenderingOptions to use preset methods for specific rendering types and modes.
+These modes provide different approaches for rendering HTML content onto PDF pages, similar to techniques used when creating custom paper sizes.
+Let's examine each PaperFit mode by rendering the Wikipedia main page for comparison.

-Lays out PDF pages in the same way as they appear in Google Chrome's print preview.
-This method configures the rendering options to mimic the appearance of a web page when printed from Google Chrome's print preview.
-The responsive CSS viewport for the specified paper size is interpreted based on the width of that paper size.
+This mode lays out PDF pages as they appear in Google Chrome's print preview.
+It configures rendering options to match the appearance of a web page when printed from Chrome.
+The responsive CSS viewport interprets the specified paper size based on its width.
 Use the UseChromeDefaultRendering method to configure this.

 :path=/static-assets/pdf/content-code-examples/how-to/viewport-zoom-default-chrome.cs